Kr-Abdou/Agrinova/README.md

 > **An intelligent decision-support information system for precision agriculture, built around a complete ETL (Extract–Transform–Load) pipeline that collects soil sensor data, structures it into a relational database, and delivers actionable insights through an interactive analytical dashboard.**

 ---
+> [!IMPORTANT]
+> This project is entirely made with AI tools and no code tools such as **Google Ai Studion** & **Antigravity**, the purpose of this project is to demonstrate the capibilities of delivering an Information system using vibe coding.
+This project is only for Prototype demonstration.

+---

 ## Table of Contents